 Bubbles are a fun way to do the bride and groom’s recessional without risking putting someone’s eye out with flying grains.
 They’re inexpensive, don’t make a mess, and grown-ups tend to turn into delighted children once the air is full of bubbles.
 All of these factors make bubbles one of the best alternatives to throwing rice at your wedding.
 Also, if your photographer’s in position, bubbles make for truly amazing pictures, too.

 Noisemakers (think New Year’s Eve kazoos or shakers) let your guests communicate their joy without having to throw anything at the bride and groom’s faces.
 Noisemakers can be customized with the wedding date and the couple’s names, since the guests will keep them rather than toss them at you.

 If your wedding venue has a second-story window, have some of the children of the wedding guests toss flower petals down as the couple leaves the building.
 Another option is to make little cones out of paper, fill those with flower petals, and distribute them for the guests to toss.

 These little streamers come with a loop for the guest to hold onto and a weighted roll of streamer that will unroll when they toss it.
 You get a stylish pop of color without a mess–at the end, the guests are still holding one end of the streamer and can deposit it in the nearest recycling bin.

-The traditional rice toss is a way for guests to express their joy at the couple’s union and their hope for a long and happy marriage.
+The traditional rice toss is a way for guests to express their joy at the couple’s union and their hope for a long and happy marriage, but using one of these alternatives to throwing rice at your wedding will yield better results.
 The modern twists on the tradition add an element of spectacle while eliminating the environmental concerns and clean-up.
 When it comes to choosing what (if anything) will be thrown at you as you begin your new life with your spouse, make sure to pick something that fits your personal style.
 Just skip the confetti all together.
 No one wants to clean up confetti.